-For more information, go to canada.ca/en/public-health/services/pregnancy/caffeine.html.
+For more information on products containing caffeine, see Your Guide to a Healthy Pregnancy at canada.ca/en/ public-health/services/health-promotion/healthy-pregnancy/healthy-pregnancy-guide.html.

 Herbal teas

 Certain plant-based products can have a negative effect on pregnant women, by triggering contractions, for example.
 For others, there isn't enough scientific evidence to determine whether they are safe for pregnant women.
 According to Health Canada, the following herbal teas are generally safe when consumed in moderation (no more than two or three cups a day): orange or other citrus peel, ginger and rosehip.